mirkobunse/CriticalDifferenceDiagrams.jl/README.md

-    :classifier_name, # the name of the treatment column :dataset_name,    # the name of the observation column :accuracy;         # the name of the outcome column maximize_outcome=true # compute ranks for minimization (default) or maximization )
+    :classifier_name, # the name of the treatment column :dataset_name,    # the name of the observation column :accuracy;         # the name of the outcome column maximize_outcome=true, # compute ranks for minimization (default) or maximization title="CriticalDifferenceDiagrams.jl" # give an optional title )

-# export to svg; also possible are .tex and .pdf files
+# export to .svg, .tex, or .pdf
 PGFPlots.save("example.svg", plot)
 ```